 How to Become Empowered

 Love and power are not incongruous.
 In fact, love doesn’t mean giving up oneself, which eventually leads to resentment.
 Love actually requires the exercise of power.
 To claim our power means learning to live consciously, taking responsibility for ourselves and choices, building self-esteem, and asking directly for our needs and wants.
 As we learn to express ourselves honestly and set boundaries and say no, we create safety and mutual respect, allowing our partner to do the same.
-See my ebook, How To Speak Your Mind – Become Assertive and Set Limits.
+See my webinar, How to Be Assertive and ebook, How To Speak Your Mind – Become Assertive and Set Limits.

 ©Darlene Lancer 2014